eslint/eslint/docs/maintainer-guide/governance.md

 1. Add the TSC member as an admin to ESLint Twitter Account on Tweetdeck
 1. Add the TSC member to the ESLint TSC mailing list as an "Owner"
 1. Tweet congratulations to the new TSC member from the ESLint Twitter account

+#### Process for Adding Non-attending TSC Members

+1. The TSC member informs the rest of the TSC about their non-attending status
+1. The TSC member is added to the "Non-attending TSC" GitHub team

 #### TSC Meetings